Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Experimental procedures and system characterization

 \subsection{Optical lattices characterization}

-The inset of Fig. \ref{accordion_decay_pic} displays the interference pattern of the FA with 10$\mu$m spacing, imaged by a CDD.
-We load the atomic cloud in a single fringe by simultaneously raising the FA power and the 772-nm vertical beam power in 500ms, so we can barely hold the cloud against gravity.
+The inset of Fig.~\ref{accordion_decay_pic} displays the interference pattern of the FA with $\sim$13$~\mu$m spacing, imaged by a CDD.
+We load the atomic cloud in a single fringe by simultaneously raising the FA power and the 772-nm vertical beam power in 500~ms, so we can barely hold the cloud against gravity.
 Meanwhile we linearly ramp down the tweezers power to zero.
-Figure \ref{accordion_decay_pic} shows an exponential decay of the atom number with time constant of 2.6s in a FA with $\omega_z=2\pi\times1$kHz trap frequency along the $z$-direction.
-The atom number is deduced by utilizing fluorescence on the 421-nm atomic transition for 1$\mu$s by the QGM.
+Figure~\ref{accordion_decay_pic} shows an exponential decay of the atom number with time constant of 2.6~s in a FA with $\omega_z=2\pi\times1$~kHz trap frequency along the $z$-direction.
+The atom number is deduced by capturing fluorescence on the 421-nm atomic transition for 1~$\mu$s with the CAM.
 The polarization of each of the FA beams is in the $x\mbox{-} z$ plane.
 The lifetime is reasonable for future experiments, and we don't observe a detectable shift from the 421-nm resonance, while holding the atoms in the FA during imaging.
-The expansion after releasing from the FA is anisotropic and in the vertical waist follows the expected linear time dependence of $R(t)=\sqrt{3.5\hbar\omega_0/m_{Dy}}t$, where $\omega_0$ is the trap frequency along the tight vertical $z$-direction and $t$ is the time of flight \cite{Ketterle2001}.
+We can reach up to $\omega_z=2\pi\times4$~kHz vertical trapping frequency and at the typical radial confinement determined mostly by the 770-nm trap of $\omega_{\rho}=2\pi\times54$~Hz we satisfy the criteria for the 2D mean-field regime $Na_s(1+2\epsilon_{dd})l^3_z/l^4_{\rho}\sim 0.2\leq 1$ (for atom number $N=10^4$, $s$-wave scattering length $a_s=88a_0$, ratio of the dipolar to $s$-wave scattering length for $^{164}$Dy $\epsilon_{dd}=a_{dd}/a_s=1.5$, and oscillator lengths in the tight confinement and radial direction $l_z$ and $l_{\rho}$, respectively)~\cite{Parker2008}.
+The expansion after releasing from the FA is anisotropic and in the vertical waist follows the expected linear time dependence of $R(t)=\sqrt{3.5\hbar\omega_0/m_\mathrm{Dy}}t$, where $\omega_0$ is the trap frequency along the tight vertical $z$-direction and $t$ is the time of flight~\cite{Ketterle2001}.